 I’m experimenting with putting more information straight in to Basecamp and things like Highrise to try and keep things out of my email, because I keep losing messages deep in the inbox.
 The other thing, as I mentioned before, is using Apple’s Reminders app to make lists of things, so I’m doing that at the moment to help with overload.

 In the morning, when I first get into the office, I actually tend to write down a bunch of tasks that I need to get done that day on a piece of paper on my desk.
 I’m finding that helps me focus on getting things done as well.

 You can follow Ben on Twitter at @tollady.

-The full transcript of this interview will be available in an upcoming ebook.
+The full transcript of this interview is available in our ebook, “Everyday UX”.
 Let us know what you think of this interview.
 Are there any UXers you’d like us to interview in this series?
 Leave your suggestions in the comments.